How a running transformation can inspire positive change that lasts a lifetime

 By then, Perkoff was also trying her hand at running local trails, which were quickly becoming her happy place.
 "With the confidence of knowing I could finish a marathon and the desire to spend more time in the woods, I registered for a 50K.
 I was afraid of how I would handle potty breaks, however, with no port-a-potties along the way."

 Turns out that the soda at aid stations goes a long way toward settling a stomach during an ultra.
 In addition, her friend and training partner, Charles, happily ran alongside her the entire course, eliminating her concern about "passing out in the woods."
-Not only that, but Perkoff's mother flew in from the East Coast to run the final three miles with her.
+Not only that, but Perkoff's mother flew in from the East Coast to run the final 5 kilometres with her.

 While Perkoff marks her 50K as her favorite race, it was her first half-marathon that transformed her.
 "It was the first time I realized my body could carry me that long," she says.
 "It made me feel like a healthy, strong human."